FailAcademy/learning/wdp-vancouver/_slides/week-03/02-ajax-apis.md

 ### What is it for?

-Ajax is often used when submitting web forms and fetching data from a server, including via third-party APIs.
+Ajax is often used when submitting web forms and fetching data from a server, including from third-party APIs.

 ---
 class: center, middle

 ![HTTP request diagram](../../public/img/slide-assets/http-request-diagram.svg)

 It's just like any request a browser makes to a server, but it loads the returned data in the page without affecting the rest of the page.
 In other words, no reloading!
+Magic.

 ---